humanestandards/home/content/play/ai-teaches-humane-harmonization.md

       keyName: property
       relativeUrl: true
     - name: 'twitter:description'
+      value: >-
-      value: A Universal Language for Humane and Machine Learning
+        Artificial Intelligence Agent elaborates on the Theorems of the Humane Standards - a Universal Language for Humane and Machine Learning of Sensible Governance.
       keyName: name
       relativeUrl: false
     - name: 'twitter:description'